Locally Consistent Parsing for Text Indexing in Small Space: Missing Details for the Deterministic Selection

-Now, using the labels lists, we introduce how to decide whether a block $B$ in level $\mu-1$ is a leftmost sub-block of some block of level $\mu$, using only the information of one blocks to the left and four blocks to the right of $B$.
+\paragraph{Using the labels list.} Now, using the labels lists, we describe how to decide whether the block $B$ in level $\mu-1$ is a leftmost sub-block of some block of level $\mu$, using only the information of one blocks to the left and four blocks to the right of $B$.
 First of all, we identify for each sub-block the type of sequence it belongs.
 Identifying of sub-blocks of type~\ref{item:type_large} is done by checking their length, regardless any information of other blocks.
-Let $B$ be a sub-block from level $\mu-1$, and let $B'$ be the sub-block to the left of $B$. $B$ is in a sequence of type~\ref{item:type_contiguous} if and only if $|B|<(3/2)^{\mu+1}$ and either $L_B=\emptyset$ or $L_{B'}=\emptyset$ and $|B|=|B'|$.
+Let $B$ be a sub-block from level $\mu-1$, and let $B'$ be the sub-block to the right of $B$. $B$ is in a sequence of type~\ref{item:type_contiguous} if and only if $|B|<(3/2)^{\mu+1}$ and either $\mathcal{L}_B=\emptyset$ (in the case $B$ is not the rightmost sub-block in the sequence) or $\mathcal{L}_{B'}=\emptyset$ and $|B|=|B'|$ (in the case where $B$ is the rightmost sub-block in the sequence).
 Each block which is not of type~\ref{item:type_large} or~\ref{item:type_contiguous} is obviously of type~\ref{item:type_cointossing} or~\ref{item:type_edge}.
 Since the treat of the rightmost $c\log^*n$ sub-blocks in a sequence of type~\ref{item:type_cointossing} is exactly as the treat for sub-blocks in a sequence of type~\ref{item:type_edge} the algorithm is not required to distinguish between them.